Captain Manchester, burst onto the scenes back in October 2013.

-No one knew who is was, what his aims were, and why he was wearing an ill-fitting black and red superhero outfit and a very questionable looking mask.
+No one knew who he was, what his aims were, and why he was wearing an ill-fitting black and red superhero outfit and a very questionable looking mask.

 From paying for strangers parking tickets to handing out umbrellas in the rain; giving out scratch cards to serving up gourmet food to the homeless, Captain Manchester, the kindest person in town had arrived; he even spent a night decking out the city centre with 200 balloons, just to cheer us all up.